mstatt/Generate-More-Training-Data/README.md

 python create-grey-and-rotate-images.py
 ```
 3. This will give you 1 X 16 count.
 For every 1 original image, 15 will be generated.
-4. This does not always have to be the process.
+4. However, This does not always have to be the process.
 5. If you already have images you would like to expand, just drop them in the "OriginalImages" directory and run the following:
 ```
 python create-grey-and-rotate-images.py